georiot/wordpress-plugin/itunes-link-engine/trunk/readme.txt

 1. Next, simply copy and paste the "Key" and "Secret" codes into the "Enable Reporting and Commissions" area of the plugin. **Please note:** It may take up to 3 minutes for new keys to become available for use after adding them to your dashboard.
 1. Once pasted, your Geniuslink account will be automatically connected.

+= Do I have to pay for Geniuslink? =

+If you’re only interested in giving your international audience a better experience by redirecting them to their local storefront, the iTunes Link Engine is completely free.

+However, if you would like access to advanced reporting features and be able to affiliate all of your links, you will need to sign up for a Geniuslink account.
+[Try it out for free](http://social.geni.us/iLESignup).
+Learn more about our [fair and transparent pricing](http://social.geni.us/iLEPricing).

+Please note: By default, Geniuslink's affiliate token will be used until you have added your own via the Geniuslink dashboard.
+Please [contact Geniuslink](mailto:hi@geni.us) if you have any questions.

 = How do I affiliate my links? =

 First, connect the plugin to your Geniuslink account (see "How do I get my API keys?").
 Then, follow the steps below: